What is the research paper Results section and what does it do?

 The Results section appears third in the section sequence in most scientific papers.
 It follows the presentation of the Methods and Materials and is presented before the Discussion section—although the Results and Discussion are presented together in many journals.
 This section answers the basic question “What did you find in your research?”

-What is included in the Results?
+What is included in the Results section?

 The Results section should include the findings of your study and ONLY the findings of your study.
 The findings include: